gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

     | ``x_position`` by default will be a random integer from 0 to 4.
     | ``y_position`` by default will be a random integer from 0 to 4.

-| The code below imports the random module and sets up the game object.
+| The code below imports the random module and creates the game object by creating an instance of the TiltPixels class.

 .. code-block:: python